pactumjs/pactum/docs/api-testing.md

 API Testing in general can greatly improve the efficiency of our testing strategy helping us to deliver software faster than ever.
 It has many aspects but generally consists of making a request & validating the response.

-* It can be performed at different levels of software development life cycle.
+* It can be performed at different levels of a software development life cycle.
 * It can be performed independent of the language used to develop the application. (*java based applications API can be tested in other programming languages*)
-* In market there are numerous tools available that allows us to test our APIs for different test types.
+* In the market there are numerous tools available that allow us to test our APIs for different test types.

 Instead of using different tools for each test type, **pactum** comes with all the popular features in a single bundle.